jeanimal/heuristica/README.md

 This R package implements [heuristic](http://en.wikipedia.org/wiki/Heuristic) decision models, such as a [unit-weighted linear model](http://en.wikipedia.org/wiki/Unit-weighted_regression) and Gigerenzer and Goldstein's [Take The Best](http://en.wikipedia.org/wiki/Take-the-best_heuristic) (TTB), which uses just one cue to make its inference.
 The models are designed for two-alternative choice tasks, such as which of two schools has a higher drop-out rate.
 The package also wraps more well-known models like regression and logistic regression into the two-alternative choice framework so all these models can be assessed side-by-side.
 It provides functions to measure accuracy, such as overall proportion correct.
 These measure can be used in-sample or out-of-sample.

-The goal is to make it easy to explore the wide range of conditions in which simple heuristics can be better than more complex models.
+The goal is to make it easy to explore the range of conditions in which simple heuristics are better than more complex models.
 Optimizing is not always better!

 # The Task